CREATEmory/CLASS-1-Intro-To-CREATEmory/README.md

 ## Software Built For Building Software

-####There are two main tools we will use for this course: your Terminal, and your IDE of choice.

 #### Terminal:

 We will go over the Terminal and the Command Line later on in this lesson, but for now, **if you are using Windows, please download [Windows Powershell](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7.1)** so it is easier to follow along with the instructor.